Effect of smoking on fertility

 The effect of smoking on women’s fertility:

-Smoking in women, in addition, to reduce the quality of eggs, can also have a negative effect on the functioning of the female reproductive system and may cause female infertility.
+Smoking in women, in addition, to reducing the quality of eggs, can also have a negative effect on the functioning of the female reproductive system and may cause female infertility.

 - Effect of cigarettes on eggs: Smoking destroys the genetic material in the eggs.
 Therefore, women who smoke are more likely to become pregnant with chromosomal problems in the fetus, miscarriage, or birth defects.

 - Effects of smoking on the ovaries: Tobacco use can cause ovarian dysfunction.
 Smoking in women can cause hormonal changes and menstrual irregularities, making it difficult to ovulate.

 - Effects of smoking on the uterus: Smoking can increase the risk of uterine disease and thus adversely affect uterine function.
 Some research has shown that smoking in women is associated with cervical cancer, which eliminates the chance of fertility in women.

 - Effects of smoking on pregnancy: Ectopic pregnancy and preterm delivery are more common among women who smoke.
 To increase the chance of IVF success, specialists recommend that you stop smoking at least 3 months before the IVF treatment.
 Learn more about the causes of IVF failure: Causes of IVF failure

 - Premature menopause: The presence of chemicals such as nicotine, cyanide, and carbon monoxide in cigarette smoke increases the rate of egg loss.
 This means that menopause in women who smoke is 1 to 4 years earlier than the non-smokers.